Chetansonawane7/AI-merchandising-agent/README.md

 This repository is organized as follows:

+-   `app.py`: The Python script for the interactive Streamlit prototype.
--   `SkinSeoul_Case_Study.pdf`: The detailed 2-page PDF document outlining the project rationale, system design, and scoring logic.
+-   `SkinSeoul_Case_Study.pdf`: The detailed 2-page PDF document.
 -   `README.md`: This file, providing an overview of the project.

 ---